Gruntfuggly/vscode-journal-view/README.md

 The three icons on the view title bar are Refresh (use to clear search filter), Search and Today.
 Today opens a new journal entry for the current date.

-##### TODO: When clicking entries after the search filter, the search term should be highlighted in the page and shown in the scrollbar.
-##### TODO: Handle zero search results properly

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.vscode-journal-view).